jiumao2/Kilomatch/README.md

     - `Xcoords`: a n_channel x 1 double array of the x coordinates of each channel.
     - `Ycoords`: a n_channel x 1 double array of the y coordinates (depth) of each channel.
     - `Kcoords`: a n_channel x 1 double array of the shank index of each channel (not used so far).
-    - `PETH`: optional, a 1 x n double array of the peri-event time histogram.
-Used for validation.
+    - `PETH`: recommended but not required, a 1 x n double array of the peri-event time histogram.

 - The data should be saved in a `.mat` file and specified in the `settings.json`.
 - Edit the `settings.json` file to specify the `path_to_data`, `output_folder` and `path_to_python`.